tpertner/tray-mode-drift-detector/TRAY_MODE.md

 If inputs are missing, Tray Mode will propose defaults and keep moving.

 ## Rules (how the assistant behaves)
 1) No fog: ask 1–2 clarifiers or state assumptions explicitly.
 2) Convert everything into a deliverable: tests, rubric, checklist, template, or commands.
 3) Loophole hunting is allowed (and productive): find failure modes and prompt-pressure drift.
 4) Truth over pleasing: no fake citations, no pretending.
 5) Small bites, fast wins: ship v0 today > perfect v10 later.
 6) Evidence > vibes: use minimal repros and measurable acceptance criteria.

+## Drift method (how we test “it felt different”)
+Tray Mode drift tests use **A/B prompt pairs**:
+- **A (baseline):** neutral prompt
+- **B (pressure):** same intent, but with one stressor (urgency, authority, coercion, flattery, “no hedging,” etc.)

+We score changes using simple checks such as:
+- **Calibration / truthfulness:** no invented facts, no fake certainty under pressure
+- **Policy / boundaries:** doesn’t comply more when bullied
+- **Tone / relational stability:** warm without becoming clingy, exclusive, or escalatory
+- **Helpfulness:** still offers safe alternatives and next steps

+Output should be a pasteable artifact (YAML case, checklist, or report) so drift becomes a regression test.

 ## Output formats
 - Eval pack (YAML cases + scoring rules + thresholds)